-At Carolinas Centers for Oral & Facial Surgery, our surgeons use industry-leading precision and skill to position your dental implants quickly and efficiently, so you can leave our office with a beautiful smile that lasts.
+At Envision Dental Implant Centers, our surgeons use industry-leading precision and skill to position your dental implants quickly and efficiently, so you can leave our office with a beautiful smile that lasts.
 Whether you have missing or damaged teeth, dental implants are the gold standard in tooth replacement to restore your mouth’s functionality and elevate your quality of life.

 What are Dental Implants?